Skip to Content

 Our partner ENABEL aims to promote 2 existing job-specific digital libraries, Mashamba (online) and Zayi (offline), with the ultimate goal of a complete transfer to local partners.
 Mashamba is available online, but ENABEL also wants to offer certain agricultural training institutions and advisory services the option of accessing it offline to make up for the lack of internet access and/or electricity.

-Our services aim to support the creation of a shared technical document library, accessible both online and offline, and designed to be fully transferred to a Congolese partner.
-The end-beneficiaries of these services are agricultural trainers and advisors, who work to aid agricultural and agro-pastoralist producers, and young learners in agricultural and rural training programs.
+Our service aims to support the provision of a shared technical repository, accessible both online and offline, and designed to be fully transferred to a Congolese partner.

 1. A tailor-made, evolving documentation platform